 - Gait ataxia secondary to large fiber sensory loss

-Nerve conduction studies of both sensory and motor nerves should be performed in all patients with suspected CIDP and is a critical component of the evaluation
+Nerve conduction studies of both sensory and motor nerves should be performed in all patients with suspected CIDP.
+This is a critical component of the evaluation.

 There are no laboratory test findings that specifically point to CIDP.
 The purpose of testing is to look for disorders that are either associated with or mimic CIDP.

 Laboratory evaluation in patients with suspected CIDP should include the following:

 - Liver function tests